dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 element.

 Each CSS property has a different type, meaning there is no specific value you can provide which is meaningful to _every_ property.
-But there are CSS base keywords you can use which do apply to every property.
+But there a few CSS base keywords you can use which do apply to every property.

 * [<code>initial</code>](https://developer.mozilla.org/en-US/docs/Web/CSS/initial)